The MAPS Algorithm: Fast model-agnostic and distribution-free prediction intervals for supervised learning: Conclusion

-We thank Mario Cortina-Borja, Daniyar Ghani, Guy Nason and Tobias Schr\"oder for insightful discussions and suggestions in the writing of this work.
-Daniel Salnikov gratefully acknowledges support from the UCL Great Ormond Street Institute of Child Health, Imperial College London, the Great Ormond Street Hospital DRIVE Informatics Programme, the Bank of Mexico and EPSRC NeST Programme grant EP/X002195/1.
-Kevin Michalewicz acknowledges support from the President's Scholarship at Imperial College London.
-Dan Leonte acknowledges support from the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
-The views expressed are those of the authors and not necessarily those of the EPSRC.
+We thank Mario Cortina-Borja, Daniyar Ghani, Rapha\"el Huser, Guy Nason, Tobias Schr\"oder, Jakub Rybak, Jianwei Shi, Yan Song and Yanbo Tang for insightful discussions and suggestions.
+We thank Matthew Sainsbury-Dale for making available the neural point estimators used in Section \ref{subsec:maps_for_sbi}.
+D.S. acknowledges support from the Institute of Child Health Great Ormond Street, Imperial College London, the Bank of Mexico and EPSRC NeST Programme grant EP/X002195/1.
+K.M. acknowledges support from the President's PhD Scholarship at Imperial College London.
+Part of this research was conducted during a visit to AIMS, South Africa. }